Stable and Steerable Sparse Autoencoders with Weight Regularization: Language Model Experiments

 \subsection{SAEBench performance and cosine-similarity structure}

 Across architectures, weight regularization frequently appears in Pareto-optimal configurations under SAEBench metrics (Appendix~\ref{app:saebench_pareto}).
 As in MNIST, TopK models with L2 regularization produce a high-cosine cluster of aligned features alongside many dead latents (Figure~\ref{fig:lm-cosine} and Appendix~\ref{app:topk_dead}).
 This effect is architecture-dependent: BatchTopK with L2 regularization instead shows a general shift toward lower cosine similarities without the bimodal structure.
-In TopK models, L2 regularization is particularly aggressive, killing off the majority of features during training (see Appendix~\ref{app:topk_dead} for the full distribution including dead features).
+In TopK models, L2 regularization is particularly aggressive, killing off the majority of features during training (see Appendix~\ref{app:topk_dead}).